Alluxio/alluxio/docs/en/Web-Interface.md

 ## Browse File System Page

 You can browse the Alluxio file system through the UI.
-When selecting the "Browse File System" tab in the navigation bar, you will see something like this:
+When selecting the "Browse" tab in the navigation bar, you will see something like this:

 ![browse]({{site.data.img.screenshot_browseFileSystem}})